johnfound/asmbb/README.md

 In fact, so far, there is no major security issues and only several minor issues, already fixed.

-In addition, AsmBB can use encripted database, this way, protecting the forum information even in cases of very serious server security breaches.
+Also, AsmBB can use encripted database, this way, protecting the forum information even in cases of very serious server security breaches.

 AsmBB is open source project, distributed under the terms of EUPL-1.1 license.